Brain Cells Rapidly Switch Activity for Different, Behaviorally Relevant Responses to Stimuli

 Jun 24, 2010

 At every moment, the brain is confronted with multiple stimuli that impact behavior.
 There are many potential responses to these stimuli, and the brain must choose those that are appropriate for the circumstance.
 This ability to coordinate, process, and use multiple information streams to select an optimal response is what is known as cognitive control.
 While the phenomenon has been widely studied, the neuronal mechanisms underlying this critical function are not well understood.
-SUNY Downstate Medical Center researchers have now demonstrated a key role for the hippocampus, the part of the brain involved in memory storage and navigation, in mediating cognitive control.
+SUNY Downstate Health Sciences University researchers have now demonstrated a key role for the hippocampus, the part of the brain involved in memory storage and navigation, in mediating cognitive control.
 The research, published this week in the online, open access journal PLoS Biology, comes from the Department of Physiology and Pharmacology and the Robert F. Furchgott Center for Neural and Behavioral Science at SUNY Downstate.

 The paper’s corresponding author, Andre A. Fenton, PhD, explains, “Cognitive control describes a set of processes that are central to thinking.
 These processes enable analysis and processing of one stream of information from perceptions and memory without getting confused by other distinct streams of information.
 Although cognitive control is at the core of understanding how we think, how the electrical activity of neurons mediate cognitive control is unknown.”
 Dr. Fenton is associate professor of physiology and pharmacology at SUNY Downstate and visiting professor, Center for Neural Science, New York University.